Multi-State Lottery Association: Other games

-Besides Powerball, MUSL has operated the Hot Lotto and 2by2 draw games, and the Monopoly Millionaires' Club scratch-game series, including the MMC television game show; the game show aired its final episode in April 2016.
-(Wild Card held its final drawing on February 24, 2016).
+Besides Powerball, MUSL operates the Lotto America, 2by2 and Millionaire for Life draw games.

-Since MUSL games are multi-jurisdictional, these games need unanimous approval before one is changed.
-In other words, game changes for Mega Millions (46 members) or 2by2 (three members) must be approved by all lotteries offering that game before a new format is implemented.
-Game changes often are made in hopes of increasing a game's membership.
+Millionaire for Life, a fixed-jackpot draw game offering a $1 million annuity payout (with a minimum guaranteed payout over 20 years for winners who take the annuity option) and higher odds of winning, launched on February 22, 2026, replacing the separate annuity jackpot draws Cash4Life and Lucky for Life in 30 of the initial 31 jurisdictions.
+(Delaware, Florida, Maryland and Missouri chose not to transition over from either predecessor to Millionaire for Life upon launch, while Mississippi offered neither draw before joining MFL.)

-MUSL has retired several games, including 2by2, Ca$hola (video lottery), Daily Millions, Lotto*America, Rolldown, and the Powerball scratchcard game; the latter was tied to a weekly television game show produced for two years in Hollywood, California called Powerball: The Game Show (hosted by Bob Eubanks); then for two years from the Venetian Hotel in Las Vegas, called Powerball Instant Millionaire (hosted by Todd Newton.
-2by2 was played in a similar fashion as Daily Millions was, but with a smaller top prize.
-The Hot Lotto game was retired on October 28, 2017, with a new version of Lotto*America replacing it on November 12.
+MUSL has retired several draw games, including Hot Lotto, Wild Card, Daily Millions, the original Lotto*America, and the Powerball scratchcard game; the latter was tied to a weekly television game show produced for two years in Hollywood, California called Powerball: The Game Show (hosted by Bob Eubanks); then for two years from the Venetian Hotel in Las Vegas, called Powerball Instant Millionaire (hosted by Todd Newton).

 In September 2007, MUSL launched Midwest Millions, a scratch ticket game, in Iowa and Kansas; it was the country's first multi-jurisdictional scratch game since the Powerball television game shows.
 Midwest Millions returned in 2008 and 2009.

-Ca$hola was retired on May 15, 2011, when its 37th jackpot was won.
+Ca$hola, a video lottery game operated by MUSL, was retired on May 15, 2011, when its 37th jackpot was won.
 A replacement multi-jurisdictional video lottery game, MegaHits, began on July 15, 2011, in Delaware, Rhode Island, and West Virginia, the three lotteries which offered Ca$hola; MegaHits was then added in Maryland and Ohio.
 MegaHits ended on July 31, 2018.